 Full-time LHE students complete 16 credit hours of internship over the course of their program.
 This equates to two academic years of internship, with the second year internship in a different area from the first year internship.
-Each yearly internship requires approximately 20 hours of work per week and carries a $10,000 stipend with approximately 20 hours of work per week.
+Each yearly internship requires approximately 20 hours of work per week and carries a $10,000 stipend (or $20,000 for the two-year program).
 The professional nature of some internships require extended time outside of office hours as determined by the supervisor.
 Due to the extra time commitment with Residence Life, internships with a Hall Director component are approximately 25 hours per week and carry additional benefits.

 - Provide students with an opportunity to apply the developmental theory, research and leadership skills from their coursework in a real-world setting under the supervision of an experienced campus administrator.

 - Encourage students to explore and understand the advantages of integrating the work of Student Affairs and Academic Affairs to offer maximum support for all college students.

 - Inform students of the responsibilities and competencies needed for the variety of duties professionals in higher education perform.

 - Raise awareness of the ethical, legal and political forces that shape the operations of different college and university offices.

 All full-time students for the LHE program interview for and receive an internship position at Baldwin Wallace University in the spring prior to enrollment.